vishalbelsare/ts2vec/README.md

 [@wiwi](https://github.com/wiwi)'s issues: [Issue 0 (from other repo)](https://github.com/xingyu617/SimTS_Representation_Learning/issues/5) | [Issue 1](https://github.com/yuezhihan/ts2vec/issues/35) | [Issue 2](https://github.com/yuezhihan/ts2vec/issues/36)

 [@wiwi](https://github.com/wiwi) believes that this implementation has a leakage issue, and "if we do not address it, then we violate the basic spirit of science."
-Although we have given a detailed explanation, [@wiwi](https://github.com/wiwi) thinks "people will have their own opinions".
+Although we have given a detailed explanation, [@wiwi](https://github.com/wiwi) thinks the issues have not been resolved and "people will have their own opinions".
 > I hope authors check the evaluate code of univariate forcasting, especially the result presented in the TS2VEC paper because maybe such results are wrong.
 If this problem is confirmed, I hope the authors will revise the results of the paper to avoid unfair comparisons.

 > the validation code would give the wrong performance improvement, it would be unfair to other researchers.
 We have identified this problem, and if we do not address it, then we violate the basic spirit of science.